 Dental implants are the gold standard in teeth replacement, but require individuals to have sufficient bone mass in their jaw to successfully accommodate the titanium posts.
 Fortunately, Dr. Davey Crockett offers his patients bone grafting procedures to restore lost bone density in the jaw.
 A dental bone graft can help to rebuild the jaw bone so that it can provide a strong and stable foundation for dental implants.
-Dr. Crockett can perform all aspects of your dental implant treatment at our Richmond, VA, office.
+Dr. Bousaba can perform all aspects of your dental implant treatment at our Richmond, VA, office.

 What is Bone Grafting?

 Tooth roots continuously stimulate the bone tissue in the jaw, preventing it from receding and deteriorating.
 Once a tooth is lost, the bone supporting those roots begins to be reabsorbed by the body, resulting in atrophy of the bony ridge.
 Replacing the reabsorbed tissue with a bone graft can rebuild important bone mass so it can support dental implants.
 In some cases, the procedure is combined with sinus lift surgery to restore upper molars.
 Bone grafting works by using the body's natural ability to integrate with newly introduced bone tissue.

 Types of Bone Grafts

 There are several different types of materials that can be used in a dental bone graft.